netbox-community/netbox-operator/multi-cluster-utilities/README.md

 For each cluster that gets configured as a 'Resource' cluster, a secret is populated in the 'Management' cluster.
 Make sure that the appropriate secrets are populated in the kind-kind cluster, with names `kind-<res-cluster-name>`.

-## Limitations
-With the setup described in this README the kubernetes operator can be executed locally, but not in a pod on the managment cluster.
-In order to make it executable from the management cluster:
+## 4-1.
+Execute manager process locally
+At this point, you should be able to sucesfully start netbox operator process locally after:
+- Establishing a port forward from Management cluster to your host for the Netbox service: `kubectl port-forward deploy/netbox 8080:8080 -n default`
+- Setting environment variable `export NETBOX_HOST=localhost:8080`

+## 4-2.
+Execute manager process on managment cluster
+Deploying the manager in the management cluster involves additional manual steps.

+From the project's parent directory, execute `make deploy-kind`

+### Patch cluster role of netbox operator manager
-- ClusterRole `manager-role` needs to allow reading, listing and watching secrets.
+ClusterRole `manager-role` needs to allow reading, listing and watching secrets.
+    - Execute `patch-netbox-clusterrole.sh`

+### Update secret in controller cluster
-- The secrets generated from the `create-kubeconfig-secret` needs to point to the correct ip. currently it's pointing a localhost ip.
+The secrets generated from the `create-kubeconfig-secret` needs to reffer to the correct ip:port for each resource cluster.
+Currently it's pointing a localhost ip, which is only reachable from the host machine.
+- Execute script `create-kubeconfig-secret-cluster.sh -c kind-<res-cluster-name> --skip-create-rbac`
+    - This script updates the secret on management cluster, to use the IP of control-plane node of the resource cluster, retrieved from ``docker inspect <resouce-cluster>-control-plane | jq '.[0].NetworkSettings.Networks.kind.IPAddress'``
+    - The port of the K8s API server is assumed to be `6443`.
+You can check it with `docker inspect <resource-cluster>-control-plane | jq '.[0].NetworkSettings.Ports'`

+## 5. Test Reconciliation
+Apply an example CR in resource cluster and check if it's getting reconciled.
+`kubectl --context <resource-cluster> apply -f config/samples/netbox_v1_ipaddress.yaml`